 If the ankylosed tooth is an esthetic issue and the rate of the resorption is advancing quickly, extraction of the tooth is recommended.
 The area will typically require augmentation with either hard or soft tissue depending if the final restoration is a single tooth implant or a tooth supported FPD.
 (Figures 5-6)

-(Click the link to see Part I of this series covering etiologies and considerations for ankylosis.)
+(Click to read Part I of this series covering etiologies and considerations for ankylosis.)

-(Click this link for more dental articles by Dr. Gregg Kinzer.)
+(Click to read more dental articles by Dr. Gregg Kinzer.)

 Gregg Kinzer, D.D.S., M.S., Spear Faculty and Contributing Author